What requirements should I fulfill in order to get a job on a river cruise ship?

 How should I proceed in order to get a job on a cruise ship?

 There are mainly three steps to your desired position on a river cruise ship.
 First, you have to apply for that position.
 Send your CV to email@example.com and don’t forget to specify the position you apply for in the title of your e-mail.
 If your CV is selected, you will be invited to a face-to-face interview in at our resident offices..
 This second step is mandatory in order to receive a position.
 Candidates who do not participate at the interview are not taken into consideration.
 From the pool of applicants that have participated in the interview, the most qualified, experienced and motivated will be chosen to form the crew of the new cruising season.
 The rest of the candidates will remain in the database and will be notified in case a suitable employment opportunity arises.

 How long will my contract be?

-The length of contract depends, all contracts are for the whole season, which lasts from the end of March until the middle of November.
+The length of contract depends, contracts can be from the end of March until the middle of November.
 You should, however, check the length of contract for your position with our Crewing Agents.
-Contracts are renewable in the next seasons.
+Contracts are, subject to satisfactory performance, renewable in the next seasons.
 You may also choose to work in the Winter season for short-term contracts (2 to 3 months).

 How are living arrangements on board?

 Food and accommodation on board is free for crew members.
-These expenses are taken care of by the cruise line so you will not have to worry about bills while working onboard a ship.
+These expenses are taken care of by the company so you will not have to worry about bills while working onboard a ship.
 Living arrangements vary by ship and shipboard position.
-Some positions like Hotel Manager enjoy single cabins.

 Will I be socially insured during the contract?